The Home tab provides a predefined dashboard of relevant information about entities in the War Room.

-The Overview is one way to monitor infrastructure using Netdata Cloud.
+The Overview tab is another great way to monitor infrastructure using Netdata Cloud.
 While the interface might look similar to local dashboards served by an Agent, or even the single-node dashboards in Netdata Cloud, Overview uses composite charts.
 These charts display real-time aggregated metrics from all the nodes (or a filtered selection) in a given War Room.

 With Overview's composite charts, you can see your infrastructure from a single pane of glass, discover trends or anomalies, then drill down by grouping metrics by node and jumping to single-node dashboards for root cause analysis.